Breaking News in the Field of Eating Disorders Research

 Columnist Gaby Hinsliff offered this wisdom in her article that discussed the research outcomes, “Just because a disease has a genetic component doesn’t mean that the environment in which the sufferer is steeped is suddenly irrelevant… genetics explains only about half of anorexia.
 It’s a piece of the jigsaw, not the whole of it.
 But the greater our understanding of the complicated interaction between genes and environment, the more likely we are to find that conditions once blamed on human weakness – the idea that sickness must be someone’s fault, or that they could get well if only they chose to snap out of it – have much more complicated pathologies.”

 Personally, I find the outcomes of this incredible feat of research to be incredibly hope-filled, in great part because: knowledge is power.
 The more we spread the word about the knowledge we have that a person’s genetics, something we are born with, are partially responsible for the development of an eating disorder, the more power we have to dispel the long-held, and grave, misconception that people with eating disorders are to blame for their illness and that they are somehow choosing to suffer.
 This amazing research further supports the truth that: no one who has an eating disorder should ever be blamed for suffering an illness that is not a choice or lifestyle.
 Eating Disorders are serious and those suffering deserve help.

 All of us at Kantor & Kantor offer our sincere gratitude to those who persevered to see this research project through to its fruition.

-If you or someone you know have been denied treatment for an eating disorder, please contact Kantor & Kantor for a free consultation.
+If you or someone you know has been denied treatment for an eating disorder, please contact Kantor & Kantor for a free consultation or complete our online contact form.
 We understand and we can help.